 Like Diana Princess of Wales, their perceived power was a threat to the well constructed reality of The Establishment.
 In this fairy tale, nobody said: ‘Listen Granny, I’m a big boy now and I want to bring my kids up differently.
 No offence to you.
 Things have changed.’

-It is your birthright to live your life as you see fit (you know what’s best for you)
+It is your birthright to live your life as you see fit

 As mature adults, we all have a right to assert our needs and set boundaries in any relationship.
 Notice I say any relationship and that includes our family.
 We have a right to live our life according to our values and beliefs.
 We have a right to be true to ourselves, even when it differentiates us from social norms.